figurate/figurate-user-guide/_posts/2015-05-02-building-a-feed-aggregator.md

     {
       "uri": "http://figurate.org/2015/05/02/building-a-feed-aggregator.html",
-      "title": "Building a feed aggregator - Part one", "description": "<p>Feed aggregation is perhaps one of the simplest services you can provide on the Internet.
-It (usually) doesn’t require authentication, datasets are readily available, and the data itself is simple enough that it can be stored and rendered relatively easily.</p>", "text": [],
+      "title": "Building a feed aggregator - Part one", "description": "Feed aggregation is perhaps one of the simplest services you can provide on the Internet.
+It (usually) doesn’t require authentication, datasets are readily available, and the data itself is simple enough that it can be stored and rendered relatively easily.", "text": [],
       "link": "http://figurate.org/2015/05/02/building-a-feed-aggregator.html",
       "published": "2015-05-02T00:00:00+0000"